prasanna80564/networking/README.md

 whenever the changes are pushed to the main branch .

 1. build_and_push:
-   -->Automatically builds a Docker image from the Dockerfile.
+   -Automatically builds a Docker image from the Dockerfile.
-   -->Tags the image with your Docker Hub username and latest tag.
+   -Tags the image with your Docker Hub username and latest tag.
-   --> Pushes the image to Docker Hub.
+   - Pushes the image to Docker Hub.
 2. deploy:
-   -->Deploys the Docker container to the EC2 instance after the image is pushed.
+   -Deploys the Docker container to the EC2 instance after the image is pushed.
-   -->The EC2 instance pulls the latest Docker image, stops any existing container, and runs the new container.
+   -The EC2 instance pulls the latest Docker image, stops any existing container, and runs the new container.

 4.docker setup
--->the Dockerfile builds the docker container using the ngnix image.
+-the Dockerfile builds the docker container using the ngnix image.
--->it pulls the index.html file to the ngnix directory and runs in port 80 so that the application can be accessed via HTTP.
+-it pulls the index.html file to the ngnix directory and runs in port 80 so that the application can be accessed via HTTP.

 The build and deployment of the Docker container are fully automated in the CI/CD pipeline.
 You do not need to manually run docker build or docker run.